RefPerSys/RefPerSys/doc/iccait-2021/README.md

 * the `pdflatex` and `bibtex` programs from `texlive` Debian packages.

-On Debian, install the `texlive-publishers` packages.
+On Debian, install the `texlive-publishers` and `biber` packages.
 You then should have both `/usr/share/texlive/texmf-dist/tex/latex/IEEEtran/IEEEtran.cls` and `/usr/share/texlive/texmf-dist/bibtex/bst/IEEEtran/IEEEtran.bst` and related files.